Maultasche/LargeSortCSharp/README.md

 I originally saw this listed somewhere as an interview question, and while I figured out the answer fairly quickly ("Store the integers in files, sort them in chunks, and then merge the sorted chunks"), I found myself pondering the implementation details.
 In other words, how would I implement that solution?
 After thinking about the implementation details and coming up with a strategy, I decided to go ahead and implement it and see if the solution in my head would actually work.

 The solution did work.

+It is essentially a version of merge sort that uses files and has variable-length merge chunks, where chunks can be merged together in any number instead of two at a time like the typical merge sort.

 This project consists of two runnable programs.